 I’ve recently come to terms with the fact that I am a car addict.
 Luckily at the moment I am limited by available parking to only

-three four thee four total vehicles, but I hope to grow that number to as many as I can comfortably care for once I find a place to put them.
+three four three four five, just the five, total vehicles, but I hope to grow that number to as many as I can comfortably care for once I find a place to put them.

 Brief History of “Project Cars”

 I started working on vehicles in 2011 when I bought a 1970 International Harvester Scout 800A 4×4.
 The idea being I wanted a larger vehicle to carry lumber and supplies and give something for my dog to puke in other than my Civic.
 That… didn’t go well… Not only was the dog terrified of the vehicle, but there was endless drama surrounding the vehicle due to a crazed previous owner.
 That said, it was an amazing learning experience and did not put me off the car scene for long.